skauddy755/Cognitive-Psychology/NOTES/Deduction.md

 #### De Neys et al. (2010)

 - **Task:** Participants were given syllogistic reasoning tasks with conflict (between the logical validity and believability of conclusion).
-- **Observations-1:** 89% accuracy on conflict-trials, 52% accuracy on non-conflict-trials.
+- **Observations-1:** 89% accuracy on NON-conflict-trials, 52% accuracy on conflict-trials.
 - **Interpretation-1:** The very poor performance on conflict problems (marginally greater than chance) suggests reasoners failed to detect their logical structure.
 - **Observation-2:** Greater physiological arousal on conflict trials
 - **Interpretation:** conflict was registered within the processing system below the conscious level.